wongwil/ACME_client/README.md

 ## ACME client
 #### Command-line arguments <a name="arguments"></a>
-The application supports the following command-line arguments (passed to the `run` file):
+The application supports the following command-line arguments:

 **Positional arguments:**
 - `Challenge type`